 Foucault differentiates between the spectacle of the past and the panopticon of the present.
 In the spectacle, the many observe the few, be they actors or gladiators.
 In the panopticon, the few observe the many, be they wardens or doctors.
 They are different systems of control; while a collective spirit of “sensual proximity” and communication defines the spectacle, individualization and isolation defines the panopticon.
 Foucault claims these two systems are polar opposites.

 Yet, does this disconnect between spectacle and panopticon still exist in contemporary society?
 Discipline and Punish was written before all-inclusive government spying on its citizens and before our digital age of the internet.
 Today, unlike in Foucault’s time, the panopticon is part of the spectacle.
-On the one hand, the spectacle of creates conformity and groupthink, through the currency globalization, the proliferation of digital entertainment, and the spread of generally Eurocentric social norms.
+On the one hand, the spectacle creates conformity and groupthink, through the currency globalization, the proliferation of digital entertainment, and the spread of generally Eurocentric social norms.
 On the other hand, the panopticon is ingrained in the technology of the spectacle: the computer, the cellphone, and the credit card.
 To name a few, Google provides one’s search history, Facebook describes one’s personality and preferences, and credit card transactions reveal one’s purchases.
+Social media, the most notorious vehicle of state and corporate surveillance, is itself a place of spectacle and exhibitionism, where people curate their self-image and choose how to present themselves to the world.
 The panopticon thrives off of the spectacle of technology.
 Therefore, the two are no longer disconnected entities from separate eras, as Foucault claims.
-Rather, in our modern society, they are almost interchangeable.
+Rather, in our modern society, the spectacle and surveillance states are almost interchangeable.